sunny-aguilar/py-git-course/README.md

 > git merge <branch-name>
 - merges a branch into the master branch

+> git merge --abort
+- if there are merge conflicts

 > git log --graph --online
 - see git branches and merges on a text graph